Symmetry restoration in the axially deformed proton-neutron quasiparticle random phase approximation for nuclear beta decay: The effect of angular-momentum projection: Results and discussion

-To obtain most of the results to follow, and in particular the $\beta$-decay half-lives, we start from the deformation-constrained HFB solution corresponding to the energy minimum for $J=0$, and use the code developed in Ref.~ \cite{Mustonen:2014bya} to solve the pnFAM equations for the amplitudes $\mathcal{X}^{(K^\pi)}_{pn}(\hat F; \omega)$ and $\mathcal{Y}^{(K^\pi)}_{pn}(\hat F; \omega)$.
-We then implement AMP through the procedure, described in Sections \ref{sec:trans} and \ref{sec:beta}.
-That procedure is an approximation to VAP+AMP that was employed in a different context in Ref.~\cite{Erler:2014}.
 Figure~\ref{fig:Fe64-spherical-prolate} compares the GT transition strengths to states with $K=0$ and 1, \beq B^{\rm GT}_K(\Omega_N) = |\bra{N, J=1^{+} (K)}| \hat F_{\rm GT} |\ket{0^+}|^2 \,, \eeq from the pnFAM (with the usual needle approximation to projection) and pnFAM+AMP calculations based, respectively, on spherical and prolate HFB states.
 The strength distributions become more fragmented after including deformation.
 The differences have two main sources.
 First, the change in the reference state from spherical to prolate shifts the locations of the excited states in energy, and second, the restoration of rotational symmetry in the deformed states modifies the transition matrix elements.
 As we will see later, these two effects significantly reduce the $\beta$-decay half-life.

-Table~\ref{tab:sum-rule-AMP-Fe64} contains the total Fermi and Gamow–Teller ($\mathrm{GT}$) $\beta^{\pm}$ transition strengths to states with excitation energies up to 50 MeV.
-Without AMP, the Ikeda sum rule~\cite{Ikeda64} is perfectly satisfied.
-When AMP is included, the sum rule is violated by approximately 5\% and 1\% for the Fermi and GT operators, respectively.
-The slight increase in the Fermi sum rule induced by AMP originates primarily from a growth in strength to the isobaric analog state around 14 MeV, as can be seen in Fig.~\ref{fig:Fe64-Fermi-AMP-PNP}.